GeekyAnts/nativebase-docs/docs/closeButton.md

 title: CloseButton
 ---

-CloseButton is essentially a IconButton with a close icon.
+CloseButton is essentially an IconButton with a close icon.
 It is used to handle the close functionality in feedback and overlay components like Alerts, Toasts, Drawers and Modals.

 ## Import